 There is a great white whitepaper out now for our Server Administration that reviews one of the most often asked questions in the forums - how to manage and deploy Tableau Server to scale with your environment.
 This 30 page whitepaper examines the issue in detail.
 Download your copy by clicking here: Tableau Server Scalability - A Technical Deployment Guide for Server Administrators | Tableau Software .

 As a reminder, if you're starting a new discussion or asking a question in the Community, and you're able to attach a packaged workbook - please do!
 It makes it easier for everyone else to help you if they're able to see what you're talking about.
 Need more information?
-Check out: Packaged workbooks: when, why, how by Bill Lyons.
+Check out: Packaged workbooks and flows: when, why, how by Bill Lyons.

 Congratulations to Jim Dehner who achieved the Help Desk badge for 5 Marked Correct answers last week.
 Jim joined the community last September and has already reached Data Wrangler level with his frequent contributions and assistance.